cedadev/jasmin-workshop/exercises/ex03/README.md

 * In addition to `scp`, alternative tools `sftp` and `rsync` also enable simple data transfer.
 * We have seen that `rsync` can be used to synchronise a local and remote directory: it can be configured to only copy those data that are new or have changed: more efficient if you're running it repeatedly.
 * `sftp` is very useful and is also the underlying protocol used in many third-party tools.
 * [rclone](https://rclone.org) can be configured to interace with various storage backends, including an SFTP server (like the transfer server used above), and can do synchronisation like `rsync`.
 It also talks to a whole variety of other storage backends such as cloud and object storage.
+* Please **don't** install DropBox or other file-sharing software on JASMIN.
-* Some third-party tools exist which provide graphical interfaces for transfers using `sftp`, e.g. [FileZilla](https://filezilla-project.org/), [CyberDuck](https://cyberduck.io/)
+* Some third-party tools exist which provide graphical interfaces for transfers using `sftp`, e.g. [FileZilla](https://filezilla-project.org/), [CyberDuck](https://cyberduck.io/).
+These are applications which you can install on your own machine, to talk to JASMIN via the protocols it supports.
 * Some editors (e.g. [VS Code](https://code.visualstudio.com/)) have extensions which enable you to setup SSH connections to edit & save files remotely.
 This can be useful for editing files on JASMIN, but from the convenience of your own local desktop environment.
 * NONE of the SSH-based transfer methods we have looked at perform well for large volumes of data or over long distances.
 Define "large" or "long"?
 * see [ex10](../ex10) for advice about:
     * More efficient data transfers for large data / longer distances
     * Automated transfers
     * Transfers within JASMIN

 ### Questions to test yourself